MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_rail_movement.md

 # Entity Documentation - minecraft:rail_movement

-`minecraft:rail_movement` defines the entity's movement on the rails.
+`minecraft:rail_movement` defines the entity's movement on rails.
 An entity with this component is only allowed to move on the rail.

 ## Parameters